 Shefa Teen Programming

-שפע, or Shefa - Hebrew for Abundance – is a paid teen apprenticeship centered on meaningful work outside, community building and Jewish Land Justice values.
+שפע, or Shefa - Hebrew for Abundance – is a paid teen educational internship centered on meaningful work outside, community building and Jewish Land Justice values.
 A Jewish background is not required!
-In fact we enthusiastically welcome and encourage people of all cultures to participate and contribute their perspectives.
+In fact, we enthusiastically welcome and encourage people of all cultures to participate and contribute their perspectives.

 We welcome both new and returning teens to work alongside each other on our community farm to help grow food for our community while having fun outside together.
 Activities will include learning ecologically integrated farm skills like building soil, low-impact crop management, pollinator plant care, harvesting medicinal and food crops and preserving crops for future enjoyment.
 In addition to these skills, teens will spend time each day exploring topics of food and land justice through the lens of Jewish tradition.